akka/akka/akka-docs/rst/java/http/routing-dsl/directives/security-directives/authenticateBasicAsync.rst

 Standard HTTP-based authentication which uses the ``WWW-Authenticate`` header containing challenge data and ``Authorization`` header for receiving credentials is implemented in subclasses of ``HttpAuthenticator``.

-See :ref:`credentials-and-timing-attacks-scala` for details about verifying the secret.
+See :ref:`credentials-and-timing-attacks-java` for details about verifying the secret.

 .. warning::
   Make sure to use basic authentication only over SSL/TLS because credentials are transferred in plaintext.